4 Amla Face Mask Recipes for Better Skin

 How to Apply an Amla Face Mask

-To begin with take your treatment to the bathroom and wash your face with warm water and a facial cleanser.
-Unfortunately, many of these contain chemicals that can irritate your skin and block pores.
-After a lot of research and testing, I’ve settled on this chemical free cleanser and find it excellent for my skin.
+- To begin with take your treatment to the bathroom and wash your face with warm water and a facial cleanser.
+Unfortunately many of these contain chemicals that can irritate your skin and block pores.
+After a lot of research and testing I’ve settled on this chemical free cleanser and find it excellent for my skin.

-With still damp skin, gently rub the face mask in with small circular motions.
+- With still damp skin, gently rub the face mask in with small circular motions.
 Not as heavily as you might with a scrub, but it can help to loosen a few dead skin cells and let the amla and other ingredients get to work.

 - Go to your bedroom and lie down with a towel on your pillow.
-Relax for 20 to 30 minutes before washing it off with warm water followed by a good moisturizer.
+Relax for 15 to 20 minutes before washing it off with warm water followed by a good moisturizer.

 I hope these natural face pack recipes work as well for you as they have for me and others I have given them to.
 I’d appreciate reading about your results and any feedback in the comments section below.

 There’s more homemade treatments on Superfood Profiles for better skin to try, like this homemade papaya facial mask with enzymes and alpha hydroxy acids, or this parsley facial treatment for blemishes, dark spots and discolored skin.